autonlab/AutonFeat/docs/tutorials/multi_feature_extraction.md

 # Multi-Feature Extraction

 When featurizing time-series signals, it is often useful to extract multiple features from the same signal.
 For example, we may want to compute a subset of summary statistics (e.g. mean, variance, etc.) on the data.
 This often makes the job of the model easier in converging to a better performance metric.
-In this tutorial, we will show how to extract multiple features from the same signal using `AutoFeat`.
-We also show how the features from `AutoFeat` can be used in conjunction with other libraries such as `scikit-learn` to build a predictive model.
+In this tutorial, we will show how to extract multiple features from the same signal using `AutonFeat`.
+We also show how the features from `AutonFeat` can be used in conjunction with other libraries such as `scikit-learn` to build a predictive model.

 ## Setup